Chemical Engineering Meng (Hon)

 Course Overview - Chemical Engineering Meng (Hon)

-Chemical engineers work closely with processes that turn raw materials into valuable products for human use.
-Their skills ensure that natural resources are used sustainably, and the disposal of by-products is conducted in a safe and environmentally-friendly manner.
+Chemical engineers design, optimise, and manage the processes that turn raw materials into products society relies on.
+Their expertise helps ensure natural resources are used sustainably and that by‑products are handled safely and responsibly.

 Course Information